soapstonerestonhoa/soapstonerestonhoa.github.io/_docs/financial.md

 ---
 ## Monthly Financial Reports

-Each month our Management company issues a monthly financial report for review by the Board of Directors.
+Each month, our management company issues a monthly financial report for review by the Board of Directors.

-You can also find the monthly reports [here](https://drive.google.com/drive/folders/1sBepNXY4O0vCiNzQfuFTZgaBT-zBGNEx?usp=drive_link).
+Monthly financial reports are available on the [Monthly Financial Reports](/handbook/monthly-financial-reports/) page.

 ## Budget